Union Minister Sadananda Gowda collapses due to low blood | Politics

 Gowda, a former Chief Minister of Karnataka, was immediately rushed to the Basaveshwara Medical College and Hospital in Chitradurga.
 After treatment there, he recovered and spoke to BJP leaders and family members over phone.

 He was subsequently shifted to the hospital in Bengaluru.
-Gowda's son Karthik told reporters ''....low blood sugar led to it.. he is fine now."
+Gowda's son Karthik told reporters ''low blood sugar led to it.
+He is fine now.''
+PTI KSU APR ADMINISTRATOR APR ADMINISTRATOR

 - READ MORE ON: